Color terminology for race

-Identifying human races in terms of skin colour, at least as one among several physiological characteristics, has been common since antiquity.
+Skin colour classifications of human groups have been used in historical racial classifications.

-Such divisions appeared in early modern scholarship, with the conventional but now obsolete categorization dividing mankind into five colored races: "Aethiopian or Black", "Caucasian or White", "Mongolian or Yellow", "American or Red", and "Malayan or Brown" subgroups.
-This framework was coined by members of the Göttingen School of History in the late 18th century, in parallel with the Biblical terminology for race (Semitic, Hamitic and Japhetic).
+The number of categories was long recognized as subjective, and ethnic groups were placed in categories at different points throughout history.
+François Bernier (1684) questioned the validity of using skin colour as a racial characteristic, Johann Friedrich Blumenbach (1795) was associated with the five-colour categorization "Aethiopian or Black", "Caucasian or White", "Mongolian or Yellow", "American or Red", and "Malayan or Brown" subgroups, and Charles Darwin (1871) emphasized the gradual differences between categories.

-It was long recognized that the number of categories is arbitrary and subjective, and different ethnic groups were placed in different categories at different points in time.
-François Bernier (1684) doubted the validity of using skin color as a racial characteristic, and Charles Darwin (1871) emphasized the gradual differences between categories.
 There is broad agreement among modern scientists that typological conceptions of race have no scientific basis.

 History

 Antiquity to 1600s

 Categorization of racial groups by reference to skin color is common in classical antiquity.
 For example, it is found in e.g. Physiognomica, a Greek treatise dated to c.
 300 BC.

 The transmission of the "color terminology" for race from antiquity to early anthropology in 17th century Europe took place via rabbinical literature.
 Specifically, Pirke De-Rabbi Eliezer (a medieval rabbinical text dated roughly to between the 7th to 12th centuries) contains the division of mankind into three groups based on the three sons of Noah, viz.
 Shem, Ham and Japheth:

 "He [Noah] especially blessed Shem and his sons, (making them) black but comely שחורים ונאים], and he gave them the habitable earth.
 He blessed Ham and his sons, (making them) black like the raven [שחורים כעורב], and he gave them as an inheritance the coast of the sea.
 He blessed Japheth and his sons, (making) them entirely white [כלם לבני], and he gave them for an inheritance the desert and its fields" (trans.
 Gerald Friedlander 1916, p.
 172f.)

 This division in Rabbi Eliezer and other rabbinical texts is received by Georgius Hornius (1666).
 In Hornius' scheme, the Japhetites (identified as Scythians, an Iranic ethnic group and Celts) are "white" (albos), the Aethiopians and Chamae are "black" (nigros), and the Indians and Semites are "brownish-yellow" (flavos), and almost all Jews being neither black nor white but "light brown" (buxus, the color of boxwood), following Mishnah Sanhedrin, they accordingly are classified as Semites.